jabranham/personal-website/_posts/2016-10-25-master-bib-file-reproducible-research.md

 comments: true
 ---

+*Updated 27 October 2016*: Added note about getting a "final" bib file

 Lately I've been putting in a not insignificant amount of effort to make sure that my research is reproducible.
 Ideally, this means that it's not just the final product that is reproducible --- it should be reproducible at each step along the way.

 One tool I've been increasingly reliant on is [GNU make](https://www.gnu.org/software/make/), which is a way to describe dependencies between files.
 So, for example, you tell it that the final paper pdf depends on your figures, tables, and the tex file. `make` is smart enough that if you ask it to recompile your pdf, it goes through and reruns the analyses that need to be rerun.
 In other words, if nothing but the tex file has updated, just recompile the pdf.
 But if you've changed your R code to make the figures, it'll remake the figures before recompiling the pdf.
 It's a really great tool that there are tons of resources on.
 I learned a lot from [Karl Broman's](http://kbroman.org/minimal_make/) website as well as [Jon Zelner's](http://www.jonzelner.net/statistics/make/reproducibility/2016/06/01/makefiles/) example.